Submissions

 • The manuscript or case must be unpublished, and not under consideration at another journal (or an explanation must be provided in ‘Comments to the Editor’ section)

-• Select appropriate article type and download correct template from the Dermatology Online Journal website
+• Select appropriate article type and format accordingly from the Dermatology Online Journal website

 • Authors list should include degrees and affiliations.
 Example: Jane Doe1 MD,… 1Department of Dermatology, University of California, Davis Medical Center, Sacramento, CA, USA